FreekBes/asot_streamer_youtube/README.md

 I tried streaming all episodes from a radio show, recorded in MP3 format, to YouTube.
 However, I didn't want to include just a static image as the video stream, so I implemented a simple visualization using ffmpeg.
 Then I added a script to fetch the tracklist from the official radio show website, which then gets displayed in the video stream as well.

 ## What can you do with this?
 Use this as an inspiration I guess!
+The only thing I do not allow you to use *without credit* is the file "asot_bg.jpg".
+This picture was taken by me back at a festival in 2017.
+You may use everything else to your liking!

 ## How can I modify the code for my own project?
 I have no idea.
 What I can do though, is go through how my code works.
 Here we go.